vasilakisfil/Introspected-REST/README.md

 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

+As the RFC notes, the OPTIONS request should not imply any specific resource action and as a result should return all the available capabilities for that resource, for all actions.

 #### 10.3.1.
 API capabilities discovery
 The same RFC mentions that there isn't any practical use of sending an OPTIONS request to the root url.